 2. Practice basic obedience commands

 Incorporate basic obedience training in your daily routine to be able to easily ask your dog for ‘’Sit’’ while you clip their lead on.
 Your dog should understand that if they want to go for a walk, they need to sit politely and wait for your further signals.
 Try out Dogo trick ‘’Put on a leash’’ to quickly teach your dog to remain in the seated position before going out.
 Don’t forget to praise and give them a tasty treat for being such a good pup.
+Start with mastering the ‘sit’ command and gradually move on to other commands like ‘stay’, ‘come’, ‘heel’, and ‘down’.
+Consistency is key when it comes to obedience training.
+Practice these commands every day for a few minutes and gradually increase the difficulty level.
+You can also enroll your dog in obedience classes to help them learn new skills and behaviors.

 Regular basic obedience training will make your life easier not only when your dog is overly excited for a walk.
 It will help in other situations as well.
 You can ask your dog to sit when serving the food, before petting or opening the doors.
 This way your dog will associate ‘’Sit’’ with good things and they will eagerly repeat it.